-For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public interest entities and those considered to need close monitoring.
-To comply with the requirements of the Bulgarian Independent Financial Audit Act, we perform engagement quality reviews for all mandatory audits of PIEs.
-The Regional AMP (or Regional Audit Leader) and country PPD approves all the required audit engagement quality review assignments.
+For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public interest entities incorporated in Liechtenstein, those considered to need close monitoring, and certain other companies.
+The Country Assurance leadership team and the local PPD approve all the required audit engagement quality review assignments.